We should use, not lose, our senior brain power

 There's a lot of talk these days about work/life balance and I think we have mostly got it all wrong.
-Work is life and life is work.
-It's not a choice between the two - it's about choosing to be happy and positive no matter what we are doing or how old we are.

 There's an old Zen Buddhist saying, "Before enlightenment - chop wood and carry water.
 After enlightenment - chop wood and carry water".